Joseph-Lines454/OpenGL_COMP3016---Joseph-Lines/README.md

 Dpendences Used:
 CMAKE/ASSIMP
 OPENGL
-GLEW/GLAD (GLAD is used)
+GLEW/GLAD (GLAD is used) KHR is within opengl folder and is apart of GLAD GLFW
-GLFW
 GLM
-KHR - This apart of GLAD
-LEARNOPENGL (Loading models, used within lab for loading models)
+LEARNOPENGL (Loading models, used within lab for loading models) FastNoiseLite.h

 GamePlay Description: